albert-decatur/junk2geo/README.md

 Your TSV input needs two columns:

   1. ISO2 alpha codes related to the text
-    1. If multiple ISO2s may apply them pipe separate them like so: IR|US|CN
+    1. If multiple ISO2s may apply then pipe separate them like so: IR|US|CN
     1. If no applicable ISO2 is know simply leave the column blank.
   2. input text to geocode